-- Bart and Lisa observe their rather "excited" dog finding another dog...
+- In "Two Dozen And One Greyhounds", Bart and Lisa observe their rather "excited" dog finding another dog...

 - The infamous murder of Rachel Nickell, committed in front of her two-year-old son.
-The police were confused by the piece of paper stuck to her forehead, until they realized the little boy had put it there because it was the closest he could find to a Band-Aid...
+The police were confused by the piece of paper stuck to her forehead, until they realized the little boy had put it there because it was the closest thing he could find to a plaster (a British Band-Aid)...